machdyne/zeitlos/docs/posix.md

 not block; it is fed bytes.

 Between them those cover every case pipes and full-screen programs need, and neither requires a scheduler inside this process.
-What is actually missing is smaller and more boring than a coroutine
+What was actually missing was smaller and more boring than a coroutine
-discipline: **posix has no notion of a running child**, only of a started one.
-Section 9e is the plan.
+discipline: **posix had no notion of a running child**, only of a started one.

+That is 5.1, and it is now done (section 9e).
+Pipes are 5.3 and need 5.2 first.

 ---

 ## 9e.
-Phase 5: the plan
+Phase 5: the plan, and 5.1

-Ordered so that each item unblocks the next.
-The first is the keystone and everything else is waiting on it.
+Ordered so that each item unblocks the next. **5.1 is done**; the rest are proposal.
+It was the keystone, and the writeup below keeps the "what it needs" framing as it was written so that the change reads against the reasoning that produced it.

 ### 5.1 Child lifecycle -- wait, and exit status -- DONE

 `run` returns the moment `z_proc_run()` starts a process.
 Three things are wrong because of that, and they are all the same thing:

-- `zcc x.c && run x` tests whether the **compiler started**, not whether it succeeded.
+- `zcc x.c && run x` tested whether the **compiler started**, not whether it succeeded.
-- The stdout relay (section 9d) re-prompts when the child's output connection closes, which is a proxy for "the child finished" and not the same claim.
+- The stdout relay (section 9d) re-prompted when the child's output connection closed, which is a proxy for "the child finished" and not the same claim. **That proxy is gone**: the main loop watches the process now, so a program that closes its output early -- or never opens one -- is handled the same as one that does.
-- Nothing can hand the terminal to a full-screen program and take it back afterwards, because there is no "afterwards".
+- Nothing could hand the terminal to a full-screen program and take it back afterwards, because there was no "afterwards".
+5.2 can now be built on top of this.

 **What was built.** The kernel keeps the last 16 exit statuses in a ring and answers `Z_SYS_PROC_STATUS` from it (`docs/kernel.md`) --